 While roaring crowds in rocking amphitheaters are thrilling, nothing beats the intimacy of a small, iconic music venue.
-From a funky beach bar with an attic library to a glam concert hall with chic chandeliers, these local legends prove it’s not the musician that creates the unforgettable experience, but the venue itself.
+And these local legends prove it’s not the musician that creates the unforgettable experience, but the venue itself.

 2 The Orange Peel